LucasDelfino92/morrowindsharp/mw++.md

   - MO2 will tell you there's no game data on top level.
     - Expand the **2.0** folder.
     - Right click the **Data Files** folder and click **Set data directory**.
 Click **OK**.
-    - Hide/disable **Putting Power in Willpower - Absorbonach.ESP**.
-This will remove the new feature allowing Atronachs to absorb elemental attacks that correspond to their element.
 - [**Religions Elaborated**](https://www.nexusmods.com/morrowind/mods/47843) by Caeris
 Adds supply chests, missing temple markers, healing services to healers, and disallows you to be a member of both Tribunal Temple and Imperial Cult.
   - Only install the **No Quest Changes** optional file.